 Is there an entrance fee for Ta’ Pinu Basilica?

-Where is Ta’ Pinu Basilica, Gozo located?
+Where is Ta’ Pinu Basilica in Gozo located?

 How long should you spend at Ta’ Pinu?